 - Professional production quality

-- Correct pronunciation of all text words is required, however, a title would not necessarily be disqualified if an error is deemed by the Committee to be minor. when evaluating the recording as a whole
+- Correct pronunciation of all text words is required, however, a title would not necessarily be disqualified if an error is deemed by the Team to be minor. when evaluating the recording as a whole

 - Clarity of recording is required.

-- Informative packaging is required
+- Informative packaging is preferred.

 Curricular suitability can be a positive consideration but is not a requirement for inclusion.

-Committee members are encouraged to solicit the opinions of young adults on titles being considered for nomination.
+Team members are encouraged to solicit the opinions of young adults on titles being considered for nomination.

 A simple majority vote will determine the winners.